AUCD Emerging Leaders Interns

 • Support the recruitment, engagement, and supervision of the AUCD Trainee Liaisons (trainee representatives from each Program and Center)

-• Engage with the Emerging Leaders Community on various communication platforms (website, direct mail lists, social media, etc.) in accordance with AUCD protocols
+• Engage with the Emerging Leaders Community on various communication platforms (newsletters, direct mail lists, social media, etc.) in accordance with AUCD protocols

-• Regularly share resources, events, and/or materials through the AUCD Trainees Listserv
+• Regularly share resources, events, and/or materials with trainees

 • Respond in a timely manner to inquiries through the Emerging Leaders e-mail account